Northern Ireland's Commitment to the War Effort

 Tank Landing Craft were built in Warrenpoint by the Smith and Pearson Company.

 Stanley Motor Works in Orangefield, Belfast produced Aircraft Components for Shorts.

 The R.F.D.
 Company in Dunmurry produces rubber Life Rafts and the mills in Lisburn produced parachutes.

-These are workers in Combe Barbour, on the left and Ewarts on the Crumlin Road, right, working on the manufacture of Artillery shells.
+These are workers in Combe Barbour and Ewarts on the Crumlin Road, Belfast working on the manufacture of Artillery shells.
 (Pictures from Belfast Telegraph)

 Northern Ireland certainly played its part!!